10,000+ locations reviewed to keep your luggage safe

 asked questions

-The price for luggage storage in Cascais is just €5.00/bag for the entire day.
+The price for luggage storage in Cascais starts from just €5.00/bag for the entire day.

 There are multiple locations all around Cascais which can be booked through the Bounce platform including near Baía de Cascais, Praia do Guincho, Praia do Tamariz and many other areas.